Mlrn206/EPORT/readme.md

 ## --> Assignment 3 : Report
 ####  For me, I would like to always be updated on the latest technologies and trends in system development by participating some related communities in the next 4 years.
 By joining some computer science and system development activities, I am able to gain handson experience and sharpen my weaknesses

+## --> Assignment 4 : Newsletter
+#### By developing technology in human life, it will not only enhance the overall well-being and quality of life for individuals but also contributing towards the economic growth of our country.
+For example, I-Farm.
+This talk had motivated me that no matter how little our power is, as long as we take action, we will definitely bring changes to our lives.
+Next, innovation in various sectors, especially the environmental.
+It is because it can minimizes the environmental footprint compared to traditional agriculture.
+Consequently , it can collectively contribute to a more sustainable, resilient, and consumer-friendly approach in order to providing fresh products , positively impacting human life in terms of health, convenience, and environmental sustainability.

 ## --> PC Assemble